 The Discussion Index page allows you to view all the discussions within a course.
 As an instructor, you can add discussions and modify discussion settings.
+If you have enabled Discussions Redesign in your course, your discussions will display in the Discussions Redesign interface.

 The Discussions Index page is designed with global settings at the top of the page , followed by the Discussion groups .
 Individual discussions are nested within each Discussion group .